-The consumer exercises informed choice in the IPE process in terms of the selection of the employment goal, services and service providers.
+The consumer exercises informed choice in the IPE process with the selection of the employment goal, services and service providers.
 Greater emphasis is placed on the fact that services must be provided in the most integrated setting that is both appropriate to the service being provided and reflects the informed choice of the individual.
 Training needs are determined by the consumer's vocational objective.
 The specialized training programs include the Ellen Beach Mack Rehabilitation Center (EBMRC), Training and Employment Division (T&E) and the Business Enterprise Program (BEP).
-The EBMRC training curriculum includes Orientation and Mobility, GED Preparation, Braille Literacy, Home and Personal Management, Vocational Evaluation, Communications and Woodworking.
+The EBMRC training curriculum includes Orientation and Mobility, Braille Literacy, Home and Personal Management, Communications and Woodworking.

-Curriculum in the T&E Division includes Braille Terminals, Speech and Magnification Software, Closed Circuit Television, Scanners/Reading Software and Notetakers.
+Curriculum in the T&E Department includes Braille Terminals, Speech and Magnification Software, Closed Circuit Television, Scanners/Reading Software and Notetakers.
 The BEP training program provides job training and placement for individuals to become licensed vendors and operate their own vending location.